 Shock is a debilitation value that represents pain, confusion and general short-term debilitation.
 It's all rounded up into this one value.
 Tracking Shock is most often done in combat as a result of injury or exertion.
 Each point received gives a -1 penalty (internal modifier) to all physical checks, or checks that the Keeper deem relevant.
+This debilitation stacks with any modifiers you have from wounds.
 Shock would apply to any attack checks, physical feats such as jumping, climbing or running.

-A Shock point is noted as a slash (/) in one square for Shock on the character sheet.
-A character receives Shock from getting hit in combat, receiving injuries, getting sick or poisoned, running for extended periods of time and similar events.
+A Shock point is noted on the Shock tracker on the character sheet.
+A character receives Shock from getting hit in combat, receiving injuries, getting sick or poisoned, running for extended periods of time, dashing and similar events.

 Should Shock ever reach its maximum of 15, you fall to the ground because of pain or exhaustion.
 If you get over 15 Shock (such as getting 4 Shock when you are already at 12, leading to a total of 16) you fall unconscious and your Shock is set to 15.
 Shock can never go higher than 15 and any excess Shock is ignored.

 Shock recovers by 2 per rest action.
 Outside of combat, all Shock is assumed to have recovered within a minute.
 It is only relevant to track Shock if you are actively gaining it, such as in combat or during straining or exertion.